 I will discipline you but only in due measure;

+I will not let you go entirely unpunished.
 Many of the same features are found in the oracles against the other nations.

 There is an emphasis on horrific eye-witness description of a future battle, for example in this Oracle against the Philistines.